Wales Comic Con: Aftershow Party

 An aftershow party was held at The Centenary Club bar near the Racecourse Ground next to the university in 2016.

 Gaming Zone

 A gaming zone (or gaming arena) was set up to allow visitors to bring retro gaming consoles to share with other visitors, with some dating 2–3 decades old.
 The zone also includes the latest gadgetry and games, and it described as "always packed".
-In Wrexham, this zone was held in a "Gaming Tent" on some occasions.

 Cosplay

 Cosplay is visible throughout the event, with parades, competitions and some photo opportunities available to those who participate in cosplay.
 Including a "Best Craftmanship" award at later events.

 Cosplay Masquerade

 A cosplay masquerade is held at some events, allowing visitors to have photographs taken with various cosplay artists and props portraying known cultural icons and franchises.

 Stalls

 Stalls displaying various licensed and video game memorabilia and merchandise, as well as collectables and artwork were set up for viewing and sale.
 Various video game, comic, art, action figure, photography, collectable, and gift traders participate in the event.